1871fotc/fotc/docs/monuments.md

 The cross also came in a variety of shapes.
 The Celtic cross (with its arms enclosed in a circle) was used mostly by those of Irish origin prior to the end of the 19th Century before they became a popular choice (regardless to national heritage).
 The unadorned cross was known as the Calvary cross, representing Christ's crucification.
 The Orthodox crosses with three bars symbolise the cross Christ was crucified on, with the title board (top bar), the bar on which the Lord's hands were nailed (middle bar) and the footrest (bottom bar).

+Examples include:

-For more symbolism information, visit the display in portion 2 or read on.
+- the Orthodox crosses in portion 4

-## Celtic cross

-Charles Bragg (1-44-14)
+- the Celtic cross for Charles Bragg (1-44-14)

-## Calvary cross

-## Orthodox cross

-portion 4

 ## Columns